EC-USGS/pywatershed/README.md

-We install the `environment_w_jupyter.yml` to provide all known dependencies including those for running the eample notebooks.
+We install the `environment_w_jupyter.yml` to provide all known dependencies including those for running the example notebooks.
 (The `environment.yml` does not contain jupyter or jupyterlab because this interferes with installation on WholeTale, see Example Notebooks seection below.)